GenRecEdit: Adapting Model Editing for Generative Recommendation with Cold-Start Items: Related Work

-Motivated by the strong empirical performance of large language models~(LLMs)~\cite{zhao2023survey}, generative recommendation has attracted growing interest~\cite{hua2023index,TIGER,LC_Rec,LETTER,RPG,deng2025onerec,zhou2025onerec}.
+\textbf{Generative Recommendation.} Motivated by the strong empirical performance of large language models~(LLMs)~\cite{zhao2023survey}, generative recommendation has attracted growing interest~\cite{hua2023index,TIGER,LC_Rec,LETTER,RPG,deng2025onerec,zhou2025onerec}.
 In this paradigm, each item is represented as a sequence of discrete semantic IDs (SIDs); the interaction history is then a concatenation of item SIDs, and a generative model predicts the target item’s SIDs.
 Generative recommendation typically decouples into item tokenization and autoregressive generation: tokenization assigns SIDs from item meta semantics, while the autoregressive model learns intra-item SID patterns and inter-item sequential dependencies.
+Recent advances suggest model intervention improves the test-time controllability of recommendation models \citep{shen2026survey}.
+Prior work has studied test-time model generation \citep{chen2023controllable,shen2025paragon} and test-time training \citep{yang2024ttt4rec,zhang2025test}, yet test-time intervention for generative recommendation with cold-start items is still underexplored.
 Existing tokenization schemes (e.g., clustering~\cite{si2024generative,wang2024eager} and vector quantization~\cite{TIGER,deng2025onerec,zhou2025onerec,zhu2024cost}) allow SIDs for cold-start items to be constructed offline, alleviating the embedding-missing issue in ID-based recommenders.
-However, a key bottleneck remains: the autoregressive model has not observed the \emph{SID patterns} of cold-start items during training, so it often fails to generate their SIDs at inference.
-We address this by applying model editing to inject cold-start SID patterns while preserving previously learned knowledge, thereby improving cold-start generation accuracy.
+However, as highlighted in prior studies~\citep{hou2025towards,ding2026inductive}, a key bottleneck remains: generative recommendation models predominantly generate items seen during training and exhibit limited ability to recommend unseen items, primarily because the \emph{SID patterns} of cold-start items are absent from the training data.
+Similarly, inspired by the future research directions outlined in the generative recommendation tutorial~\citep{hou2025towards}, we address this by applying model editing to inject cold-start SID patterns while preserving previously learned knowledge, thereby improving cold-start generation accuracy. \\